-We believe that by removing your food waste from open trash cans and instead containing it in a lidded bin, you are less likely to encourage smells and attract pests.
-Secondly, if you are using a compost drop point or worm bin, you control how often your compost is emptied, whereas you typically cannot control how often your trash is removed.
+We believe that by removing your food waste from open trash cans and instead containing it in a lidded bin, you are less likely to encourage smells or attract pests.
+Secondly, if you are using a worm bin, you control how often your compost is emptied, whereas you typically cannot control how often your trash is removed.

-If you are on our collection route, we provide a large cart just outside your building (much like your yard debris cart at home), along with small bins to use inside your department.
-That way, your indoor bin could be taken out by you however often you would like (and we would service the outdoor cart once a week).
+If you are on our collection route, we provide a large cart just outside your building (much like a household yard-debris cart), as well as small bins to use inside your department.
+This way, the indoor bin can be taken out as often as you see fit and the outdoor cart will be serviced once a week.

 What exactly is a worm bin?

-Worm composting is a method for recycling food waste into a rich, dark, earthy-smelling soil conditioner.
-We will provide the bin for you, which will be filled with bedding and some worms.
+Worm composting is a method for recycling food waste into a rich, dark, earthy-smelling soil conditioner using red wigglers.
+We provide a bin full of bedding and worms.
 Then you put your food scraps inside the bedding and the worms will process it.
-The advantage of worm composting is that you can keep the worm castings, which is one of the best and cheapest soil amendments for your garden.
+An advantage of worm composting is that you can keep the worm castings, which is one of the best and cheapest soil amendments for your garden.
 Also, if taken care of properly, worm bins won’t smell or attract pests.
 We will provide a list with tips and tricks to maintain a healthy worm bin.

 Where will my compost go?

-- If you use a worm bin, the finished compost can be used however you would like.
+- If you use a worm bin, the finished compost can be used however you like.

-- If you are on our collection route, your material will be processed at our the Pacific Region Compost Facility, located about 11 miles north of Corvallis.
-There it will be mixed with yard debris and wood waste and made into a product that can be purchased by local farms and nurserys as well as private individuals.
+- If you are on the collection route, the material will be processed at the Pacific Region Compost Facility, located about 11 miles north of Corvallis.
+There it will be mixed with yard debris and wood waste and made into a product that can be purchased by local farms, nurserys or private individuals.

 Why should we compost in our department?

 Composting is a topic of growing interest throughout the country for several reasons.
 The landfills around the country are starting to fill up and become more and more expensive.
-Composting is a cheap alternative for you and healthy for the environment.
+Composting is a beneficial alternative to garbage and healthy for the environment.
 Compost your office’s food scraps instead of sending them to the landfill.
-You'll help to make OSU a better place to live.
+Help make OSU a better place to live.

 - Ballard Hall - Agriculture & Resource Economics

-- Cordley Hall - Botany & Plant Pathology, Integrated Plant Protection Center
+- Cordley Hall - Botany & Plant Pathology

 - Gladys Valley Center - SMILE program